microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-forceuserpasswordresetresponseaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes a 'Force User Password Reset' response action.
+Describes a response action that forces a user to reset their password.
 Prompts the user to change their password on the next sign in.